Level 3 Advanced Apprenticeship in Supporting Teaching & Learning in Schools

 - Understand how to safeguard the well-being of children and young people

-This course will require college attendance.
-You will receive regular workplace assessments in order to assess competency and you will sit a number of exams during the length of your programme.
+You will receive regular workplace assessments in order to assess competency and you will sit a number of exams during the length of your programme, you may also need to attend college for Functional skills sessions or workshops for knowledge elements of your course.

 This Apprenticeship requires a grade 3 (D) or above in maths and English.